6 Ways Logistics Companies Simplify Communications by Texting

 4. Bolster reviews and feedback.

-Logistics is notorious for its high driver turnover.
+The logistics industry is notorious for its high driver turnover.
 That can make building a strong online reputation difficult, particularly if disgruntled employees are leaving comments.
 This creates problems for two of your strongest marketing tactics.

 First, 90% of people check online reviews before deciding to do business with you.
 They want to know they can trust you before they reach out.
-Bad reviews, from past customers or employees, make your company look bad compared to others and less likely to win new business.
+Negative reviews, from past customers or employees, make your company look bad compared to others and less likely to win new business.

 Second, replacing drivers is expensive and a massive headache, but timely feedback and reviews can both save employees from turning over, and make it easier (and cheaper) to recruit new people.